limpyd/redis-limpyd-jobs/README.md

 The `Worker` class does all the logic, working with `Queue` and `Job` models.

 The main behavior is:
-- reading queue keys for the given name
+- reading queue keys for the given names
-- waiting for a job available in the queue
+- waiting for a job available in the queues
 - executing the job
 - manage success or error
 - exit after a defined number of jobs or a maximum duration (if defined), or when a `SIGINT`/`SIGTERM` signal is caught